kevinhainline/JADESView/README.md

 This tool was designed to allow users to look at EAZY and BEAGLE fits alongside thumbnails for for objects from JADES photometric catalogs.
-The user should start by downloading the photometric catalogs and the EAZY and BEAGLE plots from this website:
+The user can either download the photometric catalogs and the EAZY and BEAGLE plots from this website:

 [https://fenrir.as.arizona.edu/jades/data/](https://fenrir.as.arizona.edu/jades/data/)

 (The log-in details and the catalog descriptions are found [on confluence here](https://issues.cosmos.esa.int/jwst-nirspecwiki/display/WGs/Step+04+-+Photometric+redshifts+and+derived+information).)

+Or they can point to the catalogs and files directly on fenrir.
+The paths to the EAZY and BEAGLE files on fenrir, as well as the username and password, are provided on the confluence page (NOTE: you must use https).
+It is recommended that you have a pretty speedy internet connection, since this will add some time (in my tests, around 1 second per object) for fetching the images from the server instead of on your local machine, but it saves having to download many man GBs of png files.

 The tool requires numpy, matplotlib, tkinter, and astropy installations, and is written using Python 3.0 (but will work under Python 2 as well).
 [You can learn more about the